 2. Give your employees a casual, democratic atmosphere

-An employee engagement software allows you to collect relevant data about what lightens the mood of your employees.
+A software for employee monitoring allows you to collect relevant data about what lightens the mood of your employees.

 3. Recognise employee efforts just at the right time